JasperFx/marten/documentation/documentation/events/projections/index.md

 * _Projection_ - any strategy for generating "read side" views from the raw event streams
 * _Transformation_ - a type of projection that generates or updates a single read side view for a single event
-* _Aggregate_ - a type of projection that "aggregates" data from multiple events to create a single readside view document
+* _Aggregate_ - a type of projection that "aggregates" data from multiple events to create a single read-side view document
 * _Inline Projections_ - a type of projection that executes as part of any event capture transaction and is stored as a document
 * _Async Projections_ - a type of projection that runs in a background process using an [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) strategy, and is stored as a document
 * _Live Projections_ - evaluates a projected view from the raw event data on demand within Marten

 ## Transformations

 Transformations project from one event type to one document.
-If you want to have certain events projected to a readside document and the relationship is one to one, Marten supports this pattern today with the .Net `ITransform` interface:
+If you want to have certain events projected to a read-side document and the relationship is one to one, Marten supports this pattern today with the .Net `ITransform` interface:

 <[sample:ITransform]>

 As a sample problem, let's say that we're constantly capturing `MonsterSlayed` events and our system needs to query just this data.
 You could query directly against the large `mt_events` table with
 `IEventStore.Query<MonsterSlayed>()`, but it would be more efficient to keep a separate "read side" copy of this data in a new data collection.
-We could build a new transform class and readside document like this:
+We could build a new transform class and read-side document like this:

 <[sample:MonsterDefeatedTransform]>